Arthur Tange

 Sir Arthur Harold Tange AC, CBE (18 August 1914 – 10 May 2001) was a prominent Australian senior public servant of the middle to late 20th century.

-A considerable intellect, he was one of the most influential people in the government of Australia for nearly 30 years, earning him respect and disdain in equal measure.
+Tange was considered one of the most influential people in the government of Australia for nearly 30 years, earning him respect and disdain in equal measure.
 He was best known for his controversial role in reforming the organisation of the administration of the Australian Department of Defence in the 1970s.
 He is also less well known for having laid the foundations of the modern Department of Foreign Affairs and Trade (DFAT) in his time at the then Department of External Affairs.

 Early life

 Arthur Tange was of Danish descent; his grandfather Anton Tange emigrated in 1854 from Odense.
 Anton Tange & Sons became a major Sydney trading house, mainly in the tea trade.
 However, lack of business acumen in the following generation and the circumstances of the Depression greatly diminished the family fortune.
 Arthur attended Gosford High School, and later the University of Western Australia.
 He played rugby for Western Australia.